stephenberry/glaze/docs/MUSTACHE/mustache.md

 > [!WARNING]
 >
-> Glaze Mustache support is still limited and somewhat experimental.
+> Glaze Mustache support is still limited and experimental.
 The API may not be as stable as other formats in Glaze.
+>
+> Also, html characters are currently not escaped to avoid injection attacks.

 Glaze supports basic mustache support for serializing structs.